aws/aws-cdk/packages/aws-cdk-docs/src/logical-ids.rst

     updates the stack.

 Each resource in the construct tree has a unique path that represents its location within the tree.
+Since logical IDs can only use alphanumeric characters and also restricted in length, we are unable to simply use a delimited path as the logical ID.
-The logical ID of a resource is formed by concatenating the names of all of the constructs in the resource's path, and appending an eight-character MD5 hash of the path.
+Instead, logical IDs are allocated by concatenating a human-friendly rendition from the path (concatenation, de-duplicate, trim) with an eight-character MD5 hash of the delimited path.
 This final component is necessary since |CFN| logical IDs cannot include the delimiting slash character (/), so simply concatenating the component values does not work.
 For example, concatenating the components of the path */a/b/c* produces **abc**, which is the same as concatenating the components of the path */ab/c*.

-Since logical IDs can only use alphanumeric characters and also restricted in length, we are unable to simply use a delimited path as the logical ID.
-Instead IDs are allocated by concatenating a human-friendly rendition from the path (concatenation, de-duplicate, trim) with a short MD5 hash of the delimited path:

 .. code-block:: text

     VPCPrivateSubnet2RouteTable0A19E10E
     <-----------human---------><-hash->

-Resources that are direct children of the |stack-class| class use their name as their logical ID without modification.
+Low-level CloudFormation resources (from `@aws-cdk/resources`) that are direct children of the |stack-class| class use their name as their logical ID without modification.
 This makes it easier to port existing templates into a CDK app.